 **This post may contain affiliate links.
 That means that at no additional cost to you, I may make a small commission if you make a purchase**

-5 tips for Stress Free Potty Training for Boys.
+5 tips for Stress Free Potty Training Boys

 - Wait for the dry wake ups – Consistently!
 I noticed for about a week that RJ was waking up dry.
 He had his own whole little bathroom routine down before he ever transitioned out of diapers.
 Learning his routine instead of trying to force him into the one that I wanted him to be on worked the best for both of us.

-- Get hype! – We didn’t need candy bribes, sticker charts or anything other than the extreme verbal excitement of congratulations.
-RJ was happy to be a big boy, I was happy I didn’t have to change a toddler diaper & daddy was happyy to be saving a little bit of money.
+- GET HYPE! – We didn’t need candy bribes, sticker charts or anything other than the extreme verbal excitement and congratulations.
+RJ was happy to be a big boy, I was happy I didn’t have to change a toddler diaper & daddy was happy to be saving a little bit of money.

 - Remember every child is different – So even with me giving you these 5 stress free tips, our experiences may not be the same.
 Most of all everyones sanity and happiness is what is most important so do what works the best within your household.

 That’s it.
-Potty training will really be as easy or as simple as you make it.
 Don’t let anyone rush your time.
 Trust yourself.
 You got this!

 Have you potty trained your child yet?
 What worked for you?
 What didnt?